lenkiefer/lenkiefer.github.com/_posts/2016-03-30-real-house-prices-and-population-growth.md

 <img src="{{ site.url }}/img/charts_mar_30_2016/string.PNG" alt="string" style="width: 650px;"/>

 This chart tells the house price/population story for four large metro areas: Cleveland, Ohio, New York, Los Angeles, and Dallas.
 Like before each point corresponds to real house prices and population relative to a starting year (this time 1993).
-But in this chart I each individual point corresponding to each year from 1993 to 2015.
-All the points start at an origin of 1/1, and then trace out that metros fortune over the subsequent years.
+But in this chart each individual point corresponds to one year from 1993 to 2015.
+All the points start at an origin of 1/1, and then trace out that metro's fortune over the subsequent years.

 For Dallas we see a slow and steady rise in house prices and population with a bit of a blip around the Great Recession.
 For New York and Los Angeles, we see the meteoric rise in house prices, collapse and recovery.
 In Cleveland we see a gradual decline in population and a slow downward drift in real house prices.